Tearsheet

 AI Analysis | Feedback

-Mr. Justin Van Fleet was appointed Chief Financial Officer of Nexalin Technology, effective August 1, 2025.
-He possesses over 20 years of experience in public accounting and assurance services, having most recently served as Partner at Marcum LLP (formerly Friedman LLP).
-In his previous role, he led the firm's assurance practice, providing advice to both publicly traded and privately held clients across a wide array of sectors, including technology, life sciences, manufacturing, and distribution.
-Mr. Van Fleet is noted for his expertise in guiding companies through complex financial transactions such as IPOs and mergers.
+Justin Van Fleet was appointed Chief Financial Officer of Nexalin Technology, effective August 1, 2025.
+He brings over 20 years of experience in public accounting and assurance services.
+Before joining Nexalin, Mr. Van Fleet served as a Partner at Marcum LLP (formerly Friedman LLP), where he led the firm's assurance practice and advised publicly traded and privately held clients across various sectors.
+He is a licensed CPA in New York and New Jersey and has experience guiding companies through complex financial transactions, including IPOs and mergers.

 AI Analysis | Feedback